 About the Author

-Region, Country: South Carolina, United States, USA
+Region, Country: North Carolina, USA

 Favorite Poets: Edgar Allen Poe, Henry Rollins, Langston Hughes, Emily Dickinson